devmount/thunderbird-stats/README.md

 ## Additional notes

 - Keep in mind, that the processing of large mailboxes can take a lot of time.
-- Unfortunately there is no unified email date format, so it's very likely that the Python script will not recognize all of your emails
+- Unfortunately there is no unified email date format, so it's very likely that the Python script will not recognize all of your emails.
+If you encounter an unsupported date format, please [issue a bug report](https://github.com/devmount/thunderbird-stats/issues/new?template=bug_report.md).

 ## Licence